elys-network/bindings/contracts/trade-shield-contract/README.md

 - **Limit Buy Fuctionality**: Allow users to set automated orders that execute when the limit price is reaches, securing profits.
 - **Market Buy Fuctionality**: Allow users to set automated orders that will execute at market price

-### Margin Order
+### Perpetual Order

-A margin order involves trading an asset using funds provided by a third party.
+A perpetual order involves trading an asset using funds provided by a third party.
 It allows users to trade larger positions with a smaller initial capital outlay.

 - **Stop Loss Functionality**: Enable users to set automated orders that trigger when the asset's price reaches a specified lower limit, minimizing potential losses.
 - **Limit Sell Functionality**: Allow users to set automated orders that execute when the asset's price reaches a specified upper limit, securing profits.